-This is on the west side of the park, so allow some time to get here if you’re coming from Seattle to Olympic National Park.
-I highly recommend putting this on your one day Olympic National Park itinerary though, as it’s unlike anything else in the state.
+This is on the park’s west side, so allow some time to get here if you come from Seattle to Olympic National Park.
+I highly recommend putting this on your one day Olympic National Park itinerary, though, as it’s unlike anything else in the state.

 You should note that it may rain here even if it’s dry and sunny in other places of the park, so you might want to throw a light rain jacket in your car just in case.

 While I love visiting Crater Lake in Oregon, Lake Crescent is also a stunning lake to visit in this area.
 You can easily do an Olympic National Park day trip, but I recommend spending several days here to see the entire area.
 Book a stay at Lake Crescent Lodge, which may have one of the best views on the Olympic Peninsula and is one of the most popular family vacations in Washington.

 Can you imagine waking up to this view and having coffee in that chair?
 This is also a dog-friendly vacation if you stay in certain cabins while you explore Olympic National Park.